jonathancross/jc-docs/Bitcoin_light_client_privacy_via_Tor_hidden_service.md

 # Setup & Configuration

 ## Trusted peer
 This setup will require a [Bitcoin Core full node](https://bitcoin.org/en/full-node) which you trust, ie a secure desktop computer (ideally running Linux) and available 24/7.
 Can also be a close friend you trust not to spy on your transactions or make stupid configuration errors.
-Although it is possible to host the full node on a remote server (ie Digital Ocean), realize this will probably undermine the trustlessness we are trying to achieve here, so it is not recomended.
-You will also run a Tor proxy on the system allowing your mobile to connect securly to the server.
+Although it is possible to host the full node on a remote server (ie Digital Ocean), realize this will probably undermine the trustlessness we are trying to achieve here, so it is not recommended.
+You will also run a Tor proxy on the system allowing your mobile to connect securely to the server.

 1. Install and [configure Tor](https://www.torproject.org/docs/installguide.html.en) and ensure it is properly routing traffic over the Tor network.
 2. [Install Bitcoin Core](https://bitcoin.org/en/download).
 The wallet can be disabled, you only need `bitcoind`.
 3. [Configure Bitcoin Core to run as a Tor hidden service](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md).
-4. Use the Tor hidden service as the "Trusted peer" as shown in the Android Bitcoin Wallet screenshots below.
+4. Use the Tor hidden service as the "Trusted peer" as shown in the Android Bitcoin Wallet screen shots below.

 Once you have it all setup, you can [check your Tor hidden service is recognized on the bitcoin network](https://bitnodes.21.co/nodes/) and then configure your mobile to use the `.onion` address as shown below.

 ## Android
 You will need to install [Orbot](https://play.google.com/store/apps/details?id=org.torproject.android) (Tor Client for Android) and [Bitcoin Wallet for Android](https://play.google.com/store/apps/details?id=de.schildbach.wallet).

-#### Bitcoin Wallet Trusted peer
+#### Setup Bitcoin Wallet Trusted peer

 ![bitcoin-wallet-settings](Bitcoin_light_client_privacy_via_Tor_hidden_service/1.bitcoin-wallet-settings.png)
 ![bitcoin-wallet-trusted-peer](Bitcoin_light_client_privacy_via_Tor_hidden_service/2.bitcoin-wallet-trusted-peer.png)

 Once the **Trusted peer** is configured with your `.onion` hidden service, you will see only a single node connected on a private IP address (`10.xx.xx.xx`).

-#### Orbot
+#### Setup Orbot

 ![orbot-vpn-enabled](Bitcoin_light_client_privacy_via_Tor_hidden_service/3.orbot-vpn-enabled.png)
 ![orbot-settings](Bitcoin_light_client_privacy_via_Tor_hidden_service/4.orbot-settings.png)
 ![orbot-settings-apps-vpn](Bitcoin_light_client_privacy_via_Tor_hidden_service/5.orbot-settings-apps-vpn.png)

-Use Orbot's "Apps VPN Mode" in order to allow the wallet to connect to your Tor hidden service.
+Use Orbot's **Apps VPN Mode"" in order to allow the wallet to connect to your Tor hidden service.

 # Final thoughts and alternatives